Irises (painting): Provenance

-The first owner was Julien "Père" Tanguy, a paint grinder and art dealer whose portrait van Gogh painted three times.
-In 1892 Tanguy sold Irises to art critic and anarchist Octave Mirbeau who was also one of Van Gogh's first supporters.
-Mirbeau paid 300 francs for it.
+The first owner was Julien "Père" Tanguy, a paint grinder and art dealer whose portrait Van Gogh painted three times.
+In 1892 Tanguy sold Irises to art critic and anarchist Octave Mirbeau who was also one of van Gogh's first supporters.
+Mirbeau paid 300 francs for it and later used it as a subject in his novel In the Sky.

 In 1987, it became the most expensive painting ever sold, setting a record which stood for two and a half years.
 Then it was sold for US$53.9 million to Alan Bond, but Bond did not have enough money to pay for it.
 Irises was later re-sold in 1990 to the J. Paul Getty Museum in Los Angeles.
 Irises is currently (as of 2022) thirty-first on the inflation-adjusted list of most expensive paintings ever sold and in 102nd place if the effects of inflation are ignored.